-Patrick S. Ford is currently living and working in Ho Chi Minh City, Vietnam.
+Patrick S. Ford is currently living and working in York, UK.
 His art education began at Leeds Arts University (UK) - receiving a ‘Merit’ certificate, at Northumbria University (UK) – receiving a BA (Hons) Fine Art degree, and at RMIT (Aus.) – receiving an MFA degree.

 He currently holds the post of Associate Lecturer in the Department of Communication and Design at RMIT University Vietnam (Saigon South Campus).

 He has exhibited his work in solo and group shows in Europe and Asia beginning in 1982 and since then has participated in over 100 exhibitions and art projects.
 His work is held in several public collections in Europe and Asia and in numerous private collections.
 He has taken part in several Artist In Residence projects, including one at the Guanlan Printmaking Base in Southern China.

 Patrick has written papers on aspects of Cultural Studies and Fine Art practice for several conferences in both Asia and Europe, presenting a paper at a conference in Istanbul, Turkey (link here).
 He also contributed an opinion piece to the Hong Kong publication: Ming Pao Weekly (link here).